 Alberta Arts District

 Alberta has so many colorful walls, buildings and murals!
 It has a really playful artsy vibe that photographs really well.

 Crave something adventurous?
 These engagement locations are a further drive, but they are so worth it!!
 The Pacific Northwest has so many beautiful places to explore and I’m always down for a fun road trip so we can get to know each other better!
 There are a ton of places not on this list, but these are some of my tried-and-true favorites!
-Just note that some spots on this list might incur a travel fee since they are significantly further from Portland!
+Just note that some spots on this list might incur a small travel fee since they are significantly further from Portland!

 The Columbia River Gorge is my go-to place for stunning natural beauty and epic outdoor locations near Portland.
 Some of these spots are only about a 40 minute drive from the city!